auaustria/aws-code-pipeline-ms-teams-notification-cdk/README.md

 # MS Teams Notifications from AWS CodePipeline.

+**A quick attempt to build a MS Teams notification stack

-This project is a quick uses the following:
+This project is a uses the following:
 - Webhook Connector in Microsoft teams
 - AWS Lambda in python to format and send adaptive card message to the webhook
 - CDK code to generate AWS resources for the stack